kaeeraa/kaede/docs/README.md

 ```

-Navigate to cloned directory and install project dependencies:
+Navigate to the cloned directory and install project dependencies:

 ```bash
 bun install